Chr-Jan/Streamlit-SQL-CRUD-Logging/README.md

 <h1>Streamlit-SQL-CRUD-Operations</h1>

-<p>This project showcases basic CRUD (Create, Read, Update, Delete) operations using Streamlit to interact with a SQL Server database.
-It provides a user-friendly web interface for managing user data efficiently, along with logging functionalities to track user actions.</p>
+This project showcases basic CRUD (Create, Read, Update, Delete) operations using Streamlit to interact with a SQL Server database.
+It provides a user-friendly web interface for managing user data efficiently, along with logging functionalities to track user actions.

 ## Functionality
 <ul>